-Depending on the provider, the length of the trip, and the kind of cruise expedition that you pick, you can do additional activities or excursions in the Antarctic, as well as visit other Antarctic and sub-Atlantic islands along the way.
+Depending on the provider, the length of the trip, and the kind of cruise expedition that you pick, you can do additional activities or excursions for your Antarctica itinerary, as well as visit other Antarctic and sub-Atlantic islands along the way.
 It helps to note though that the size of the ship matters: in general, smaller ships are preferred because they can go to more places and do more landings. …Why more landings, you might ask?
 Well, according to IAATO guidelines, there can only be 100 people at a time on land — so, if your boat has more than 200 people, you might just spend only a few hours on the shore.

 With this, I highly advise that you go for Hurtigruten’s MS Fram ship, which is a small yet strong vessel that carries about 200 guests.
 This was the ship that I went with and every day, we did at least 2 landings to different locations (which was also packed with optional excursions like kayaking, camping, zodiac excursions, hikes, and others).

 NOTE: Most of the Antarctic ships are NOT icebreakers since if they are, you will have a rough time crossing the seas like the Drake Passage (either way, the ships are ice-strengthened which are equally tough).